 This Agreement shall not constitute approval by Her Majesty or any federal agency or the fulfilment of any requirement under the Competition Act (Canada) or successor legislation thereto.

-In Witness Whereof the Minister of Industry, on behalf of Her Majesty the Queen in right of Canada, has hereunto subscribed his signature and NAV CANADA has hereunto affixed its corporate seal attested to by the hands of its proper officers in that behalf as of the day and year first above written.
+In Witness Whereof the Minister of Industry, on behalf of Her Majesty the Queen in right of Canada and NAV CANADA, have hereunto subscribed their signature by the hands of their proper officers in that behalf as of the day and year first above written.

 Office: Director General,